fomalhaut88/fastnote/README.md

 ### 2.1 Windows

-Just run setup-exe and follow the installation wizard.
+Run setup-exe and follow the installation wizard.

 ### 2.2 Ubuntu

-Just download and save the binary file where you are convenient to run Fastnote.
+Download and save the binary file where you are convenient to run Fastnote.
 For example, to `/usr/bin/fastnote`.

 ## 3. Capabilities